g-l-i-t-c-h-o-r-s-e/gLiTcHcAm/README.md

 A webcam - `Walmart`

+Also `chmod +x glitchcam` to make the file executable.

 You may need to move some ladspa plugins from `/usr/lib/ladspa` to `/usr/local/lib/ladspa` or vice versa.
 Then in a terminal enter `echo "ladspa-register" | ecasound -c` to make sure ecasound picks up your plugins.